shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 and otherwise from series/movie library paths.
 Container title tags are not treated as authoritative program identity.
-Conventional nested supplemental directories (`Extras`, `Featurettes`, `Trailers`, `Deleted Scenes`, and similar) are excluded from recursive feature scans; rebuilding the catalog and regenerating the schedule is required to remove previously scheduled extras.
+Conventional nested supplemental directories (`Extras`, `Featurettes`, `Trailers`, `Deleted Scenes`, and `Deleted and Extended Scenes`, and similar) are excluded from recursive feature scans; rebuilding the catalog and regenerating the schedule is required to remove previously scheduled extras.
+Both the guide and `/watch` consume the same canonical identity fields.
+Episode presentation is separated into the series name and `Season N, Episode N: Episode Title`.

+Commercial placement uses a deliberately conservative feature-only analysis.
+A candidate internal break must be either an explicitly named act/break chapter, or a sustained fade-to-black aligned within five seconds of an embedded chapter boundary.
+Candidates within two minutes of either edge are discarded, credits/ending chapters are rejected, and accepted breaks must be at least three minutes apart.
+If no trustworthy boundary remains, the feature is not cut and its filler is placed after it.
+Commercial and bump content is never analyzed for black frames, trimmed, or shortened.

 For a request at time `now`, Home TV selects the row satisfying `start_time <= now < end_time`.
 It then walks the ordered plan from the block